I am telling the story of my criminal prosecution and this blog is a summary of the prosecution’s witnesses.

 All the investors had testified and only one had something the slightest bit controversial.
 Even that one investor showed doubt that he could remember details accurately.
 I was the administrator of the Fund, so I talked with many of the investors for various reasons.
 Mostly, they wanted to know that they completed their paperwork corrected or that it had been received.
 If there were any issues with the paperwork, I would call the investor.
-They were not my clients and however they decided to invest, it wasn’t because of my words.
+They were not my clients.
+However they decided to invest, it wasn’t because of my words.

 The three fund committee cooperating Government witnesses testified and what they said was at best questionable.
 There were often vague answers and mumbling among the committee members’ testimony.
 Any specifics were few and far between and what was specific didn’t really prove anything substantive.
 One of the committee members showed regret for what he had said to his investors.
 One committee member had already pleaded guilty to perjury.
 One committee member in his 70’s said he couldn’t remember a significant portion of what took place.
 He was later diagnosed with dementia.

 There was a travel agent that I had never known that substantiated that my boss liked to take expensive vacations.

 There was a banker that said my boss tried to wire money from an account that he was not authorized to do so when I was out of town and had no knowledge of what he was doing.